wpilibsuite/allwpilib/DevelopmentBuilds.md

 > [!WARNING]
 > **There are no stability or compatibility guarantees for builds outside of [tagged releases](https://github.com/wpilibsuite/allwpilib/releases).
 Changes may not be fully documented.
 Use them at your own risk!**
-**There are no stability or compatibility guarantees for builds outside of [tagged releases](https://github.com/wpilibsuite/allwpilib/releases).
-Changes may not be fully documented.
-Use them at your own risk!**
 >
 > Development builds may be non-functional between the end of the season and the start of beta testing.
 Development builds are also likely to be incompatible with vendor libraries during this time.